-Do you find yourself constantly stretching your hamstrings, unable to figure out how to get rid of the tightness?
+Do you find yourself constantly stretching, unable to figure out how to get rid of your hamstring tightness?

 It’s said that the definition of insanity is doing the same thing over and over and expecting a different result…are you insanely stretching to relieve feelings of hamstring tightness?